choderalab/modelforge/docs/datasets.rst

 Splitting Strategies
 ---------------------

+The default splitting strategy for datasets in `modelforge` is to randomly split the dataset into 80% training, 10% validation, and 10% test sets based on records.
+This approach ensures that different conformations of a molecule are always part of the same split, thereby avoiding data leakage.

+`modelforge` also provides other splitting strategies, including:

+- :class:`modelforge.dataset.utils.FirstComeFirstServeStrategy`: Splits the dataset based on the order of records.
+- :class:`modelforge.dataset.utils.RandomSplittingStrategy`: Splits the dataset randomly based on conformations.

+To use a different data split ratio, you can specify a custom split list in the splitting strategy.
+The most effective way to pass this information to the training process is by defining the appropriate fields in the `dataset.toml` file, as shown in :ref:`dataset-configuration`.

+.. autoclass:: modelforge.dataset.utils.RandomRecordSplittingStrategy

 Interacting with the Dataset Module
 -----------------------------------

-The dataset module provides a `DataModule` class that can be used to prepare and set up a dataset for training.
-The `DataModule` class is designed to be used with PyTorch Lightning, and provides a convenient interface for preparing and loading datasets.
+The dataset module provides a :class:`modelforge.dataset.DataModule` class for preparing and setting up datasets for training.
+Designed to integrate seamlessly with PyTorch Lightning, the :class:`modelforge.dataset.DataModule` class provides a user-friendly interface for dataset preparation and loading.

+.. autoclass:: modelforge.dataset.DataModule

-The dataset module allows for flexible and efficient handling of datasets.
-Below is an example of how to use the `DataModule` class to prepare and set up a dataset for training:
+The following example demonstrates how to use the :class:`modelforge.dataset.DataModule` class to prepare and set up a dataset for training:

 .. code-block:: python